Those Whose Goal is Valuable

 * The accumulated experience of nations and individuals confirms that which is said in the scriptures of various religions: constructive action should be the priority; destructive action should not be the priority.
 Positive emotions and the ability to act in creative ways deserve to be central goals.
-It is easier to cut down a tree than to plant it and care for the seedling to grow.
+It is easy to cut down a tree, yet the right thing to do is to plant it and care for its seedling to grow.

 * Inaccurate information is a problem: no doubt about that.
 There is an ocean of pseudo-information around every citizen nowadays.
 Yet perhaps the most dangerous form of disinformation is not inaccurate data.
 False narratives can always be checked and verified.
 The worst way of getting misinformed is probably having an interest on irrelevant issues, and adopting them as “relevant”.

 * Seeing unimportant things as important, and important things as unimportant, constitutes Maya.
 What are the aspects of reality which one should in fact try to know right now, in the individual world?
 In one’s family?
 In the city and nation?
 That’s for each one to decide.
 In any case, the alternatives should be carefully examined and the decisions made in a conscious self-responsible way.
 The truth-seeker must avoid collective hypnotism.
 It is a privilege to be able to think by himself, to learn from his mistakes and place the active search for truth above mere opinion.